 The final semester sees you developing a project to build your reputation as a practitioner in your field.
 Previous examples have ranged from live working news websites and documentaries to e-books, investigations, broadcast packages and portfolios of work for clients.

 Masters level study is built around the independent development of the individual’s chosen path.
-You will be expected to spend one third of your time - 9 hours per week - within classroom activities split across three classes, with the remainder of your time spent on independent study and practice of the techniques explored.
+You will be expected to spend around a quarter of your time within classroom activities, across three classes, with the remainder of your time on independent study and practice of the techniques explored.
 There will also be additional opportunities to participate in newsroom production and events.

 As part of your study on the course you will experience: